-Three Problems That Can Only Be Solved by the Precious Blood of Christ
+3 Problems That Can Only Be Solved by the Blood of Jesus

-The Bible tells us that our iniquities become a separation between us and our God (Isa.
-59:1-2).
-Our God is absolutely righteous in every detail.
+Our sins separate us from God, who is holy and righteous.
+He is absolutely righteous in every detail.
 It doesn’t take our committing a serious crime to separate us from God.
-Even our telling a little lie can make us lose the enjoyment of His presence.
+Even telling a little lie can make us lose the enjoyment of His presence.

 How can we get rid of this separation?
-Do we wait for things to somehow get better?
+Do we give things time to somehow resolve?
 Do we promise to do better?
-No. Only the blood of Jesus can take away this separation between us and God.
+Does waiting take care of the problem?
+No. Only the blood of Jesus can take away the sin that separates us from God.

 Let’s read what 1 John 1:7-9 says: